Physician Burnout Solutions:

 Identify burnout solutions in organizational settings

-A lot of burnout blogs and media stories advise changing personal behaviors to prevent or remedy burnout.
+Many burnout blogs and media stories advise changing personal behaviors to prevent or remedy burnout.
 Common advice includes managing exercise and sleep habits, and learning new coping strategies such as yoga and meditation.
-While changes to personal habits and routines can certainly help individuals become more resilient against burnout, they do nothing to address the actual areas of work that are causing stress in the first place.
+While changes to personal habits and routines can help individuals become more resilient against burnout, they do not address the actual areas of work that are causing stress in the first place.
 Burnout prevention and remediation begins and ends with organizational change.
+A canary in a coal mine alerts you to poor air quality there.
+But you don’t put an oxygen mask on the canary in order to keep the mine running -- you repair/remediate the mine.

 Organizational change, not personal change, will remedy burnout

 The root causes for every team's or department's burnout are organizational problems and therefore the solution rests in deliberate organizational change.
-For example, if Workload is one of the major problems, you can implement strategies to increase headcount for the team or adopt Lean Six Sigma practices.
+For example, if Workload is one of the major problems, you can implement strategies to increase headcount for the team.
 Or if there is a problem in Control, you can create a system to intervene in situations where employees feel micromanaged.
-Luckily, there are solutions to strengthen every work environment domain measured by the AWS - some simple and others more complex.
+There are solutions to strengthen every work environment domain measured by the AWS - some simple and others more complex.
 The Maslach Burnout Toolkit Group Report lists intervention suggestions for each work area and is a great resource for designing burnout solutions.

-In order to fully remedy and prevent burnout, solutions must focus on organizational change - not personal change
+In order to prevent and fully remedy burnout, solutions must focus on organizational change - not personal change

-Remember: in order to fully remedy and prevent burnout, solutions must focus on organizational change - not personal change.
+Remember: in order to prevent and fully remedy burnout, solutions must focus on organizational change - not personal change.
 If the work environment continues to be overwhelming or toxic, no amount of exercise, sleep, yoga, or meditation will alleviate burnout for good.
 Be an organization against burnout - create meaningful change now!

 Preventing Physician Burnout: Curing the Chaos and Returning Joy to the Practice of Medicine